Mark Kopec Now

 In conclusion, ejection fraction is a vital measure of heart health.
 A low EF can have serious consequences for both the heart and the body.
 Healthcare providers have a duty to monitor EF and provide appropriate treatment for patients with heart conditions.
 When a healthcare provider fails to meet these standards, it can lead to medical malpractice claims.

-If you have a potential medical malpractice case, then visit the free consultation page or video.
+If you have a potential medical malpractice case, then visit our free consultation page or video.
 Then contact the Kopec Law Firm at 800-604-0704 to speak directly with Attorney Mark Kopec.
 He is a top-rated Baltimore medical malpractice lawyer.
 The Kopec Law Firm is in Baltimore and pursues cases throughout Maryland and Washington, D.C.